jesus-anaya/HansenForestLoss-GEE/README.md

 # HansenForestLoss-GEE
-To be used withing GEE
+To be used within GEE